ProximoBinks/UCAT-Timer/README.md

 # UCAT-Timer
- A timer used in a tutoring business to help students keep track of time while doing mock exams.
+ A timer used in a tutoring business to help students keep track of their time while doing mock exams.